-Pituitary tumors grow from the pituitary gland, the master gland of the body, located deep in the skull.
+Pituitary tumors grow from the pituitary gland located deep in the skull.
 These tumors can affect the whole body by interfering with normal hormone production.
-As the tumor grows, it can cause a variety of symptoms including compression of nearby nerves, resulting in vision problems.
+As the tumor grows, it can cause a variety of symptoms, including headache and vision problems.
 There are various kinds of pituitary tumors: adenomas, craniopharyngiomas, and Rathke’s cleft cysts.
-Most are benign (not cancerous) and are often curable.
+Most are benign (not cancerous) and curable.
 Treatment options aim to remove the tumor or control its growth and restore normal hormone function.
 You may need medications to correct hormone levels.

 The pituitary gland is a small, bean-shaped organ that sits at the base of the brain, behind the bridge of the nose (Fig. 1 and 2).
-The gland is divided into a larger anterior lobe (adenohypophysis) and a smaller posterior lobe (neurohypophysis).
+The gland has a larger anterior lobe (adenohypophysis) and a smaller posterior lobe (neurohypophysis).
 It sits in a small pocket of bone in the base of the skull called the sella turcica.
-Within this sellar region, the pituitary gland is connected to the hypothalamus of the brain by the pituitary stalk.
+The gland is connected to the hypothalamus of the brain by the pituitary stalk.
 The pituitary gland is bordered on either side by the cavernous sinuses and below by the sphenoid sinus.
-Unlike the sphenoid sinus, which is an air-filled sinus that drains into the nose, the cavernous sinuses are a network of veins.
-The internal carotid arteries and the nerves that control eye movement lie within the cavernous sinuses.
-Directly above the pituitary gland is the optic chiasm, which is responsible for vision (see Anatomy of the Brain).
-When pituitary tumors grow they can compress the above-mentioned structures and cause problems.
+The sphenoid sinus is an air-filled sinus that drains into the nose.
+The internal carotid arteries and the nerves that control eye movement lie on the sides of the pituitary.
+Directly above the pituitary gland is the optic chiasm, which is responsible for vision.
+When pituitary tumors grow they can compress the above-mentioned structures and cause symptoms.

 Hormones made by the pituitary gland include: